Biography

 She hung up her wellies to move from the UK to Melbourne in 2008 where she now resides.

-As part of the SBS Voices Emerging Writers’ Competition 2021, Emma also had her first memoir piece published, which discusses her family’s experiences of disability.
-She was also shortlisted in the City of Melbourne Lord Mayor’s Creative Writing Awards 2022 in the brand new category - Self-told Stories of Writers Living with a Disability.
-In 2023, Emma’s short memoir ‘Smile’ was published in a Writeability anthology, Writing Up a Storm.
-A collection published by Writers Victoria showing the authors’ lived experience of disability.
+As part of the SBS Voices Emerging Writers’ Competition Emma had her first memoir piece published, which discusses her family’s experiences of disability.
+She has also been shortlisted in the City of Melbourne Lord Mayor’s Creative Writing Awards, in the Self-told Stories of Writers Living with a Disability category, along with the Newcastle Short Story Award, and the Jennifer Burbidge Prize.
+She’s had short fiction and memoirs published in a variety of anthologies and online, including two Writers Victoria Writeability collections.